-These guidelines and an emergency response procedure as outlined below are the result of extensive discussions with senior police officers, the Campus Protection Unit and the Dean of Research.
-They are designed to provide maximum protection and assistance to staff and students involved in off-campus research and university related activities.
+These guidelines and an emergency response procedure as outlined below are the result of extensive discussions with senior police officers and the Campus Protection Unit.
+They are designed to provide maximum protection and assistance to staff and students involved in off-campus university related activities.
 These guidelines can only be effective if followed as outlined.
 This is particularly important in terms of the emergency response procedure.
 NB: Initiating an emergency response must be taken very seriously by everyone involved.
 This is a complex and very expensive exercise.
 Unless the procedure below is followed exactly there is a likelihood of false alarm, which if they occur with any frequency, will minimise the effectiveness of the response.

 - Familiarise yourself with the list of “DOs and DON’Ts” listed below for off-campus activities and field-trips.

 - Identify a reliable contact person to whom you will report your movements.
 Ensure that this person can be contacted at all times while you are away.
 They must be fully informed of your movements and agree on times when you will make contact.
 It is probably best to allocate three contact times a day, such as 9:00, 12:00 and 16:00.